-Starting with version 4.1.7 of the SIL™ Engine we are happy to introduce the Persistent Variables feature.
-We are really excited to introduce this new feature which is available in both Power Scripts™ for Jira and Power Scripts™ for Confluence as we know how sought after it is in the Atlassian Community.
+Starting with version 4.1.7 of the SIL® Engine, we are introducing the Persistent Variables feature.
+We are really excited for this new feature which is available in both Power Scripts™ for Jira and Power Scripts™ for Confluence as we know how sought after it is in the Atlassian Community.

 Outside the issue context, the persistent variable becomes a global variable which opens up a world of possibilities as global variables can be shared and are accessible from all scripts.
 Even if instances need to be restarted, persistent variables will remain in the system and will not need to be rewritten.